 What exactly is phonics?

-Phonics is knowing that sounds and letters have a relationship — it's that simple, and that complex.
-It is the link between what we say and what we can read and write.
-Phonics offers your beginning reader the strategies she needs to sound out words.
-For example, she learns that the letter D has the sound of "d" as in "doll."
-Then she learns how to blend letter sounds together to make words like dog.
+Phonics is knowing that sounds and letters have a relationship.
+In other words, it is the link between what we say and what we can read and write.
+Phonics offers beginning readers the strategies they need to sound out words.
+For example, kids learn that the letter D has the sound of "d" as in "doll."
+Then they learn how to blend letter sounds together to make words like dog.

 Why is it important?

 How does your child's school teach phonics?

 Systematically and sequentially.
 Teachers give children plenty of practice before moving on.
-Your child will read short, easy books, containing the particular letter sounds or words she's working on.
-You can help her practice by providing similar books at home, such as this BOB Books Beginning Readers box set.
+Your child will read short, easy books, containing the particular letter sounds or words they're working on.
+You can help them practice by providing similar books at home, such as this BOB Books Beginning Readers box set.

 - Team up with the teacher.
-Ask how you can highlight phonics and reading.
-If you have concerns, share them.
+Ask how you can highlight phonics and reading outside of school, and share any concerns you have.

 - Listen to your child read daily.
-If your child stumbles on a word, encourage him to sound it out.
-But if he still can't get it, provide the word so he doesn't get discouraged.
+If your child stumbles on a word, encourage them to sound it out.
+But if they still can't get it, provide the word so they don't get discouraged.

 - Boost comprehension.
 Ask questions like, "What do you think will happen next?" or "What did he mean by that?"
 Here are more great questions to ask during story time.

 - Revisit familiar books.
 It's okay if your child wants to re-read favorite books from earlier years.
 In fact, it's actually beneficial!

 - Read aloud.
-Choose books on topics that excite your child (get great suggestions from our numerous book lists), and read with gusto, using different voices for the characters.
+Choose books on topics that excite your child (get great suggestions from our numerous book lists), and read with gusto, using different voices for each character.

 - Spread the joy.
 Show your child how much you value reading by having plenty of books and magazines around the house.
-And visit the library and bookstores often.
-You'll teach phonics as well as cultivate a lifelong love of reading in your child.
+You'll teach phonics as well as cultivate a lifelong love of reading.